Cheapest electric cars 2024: affordable EVs

 Dacia Spring – from £14,995

-Best for: The cheapest four-seat electric car you can buy
+Best for: The cheapest ‘proper’ electric car you can buy

-Pros: Cheaper than an equivalent petrol city car, decent equipment
+Pros: Cheaper than an equivalent petrol city car, impressive interior, decent equipment

-Brits have so far been deprived of the value-packed Dacia Spring, one of the most popular electric cars across Europe, but that changes later in 2024 with the arrival of a new generation of the Spring.
+Brits have previously been deprived of the value-packed Dacia Spring, one of the most popular electric cars across Europe.
+But that changes later in 2024 when a new version of the Spring lands in the UK.
 A compact city that’s quite a lot smaller than the Sandero, the Spring grabs the headlines with a starting price of just £14,995, making it by far the cheapest proper electric car available.
+Finance deals have been confirmed from £169 a month with a £2325 deposit on a four-year PCP lease deal, with interest at 3.9% APR.

-We’re yet to try this new Spring but it’s powered by a fairly small 44bhp motor as standard, with a dizzying 64bhp available from higher-spec versions.
-A 26.8kWh battery allows for a claimed range of up to 137 miles, giving scope for some out-of-town trips but you wouldn’t want to go too far.
+The new Spring is powered by a fairly small 44bhp motor as standard, with a dizzying 64bhp available from higher-spec versions.
+A 26.8kWh battery allows for a claimed range of up to 140 miles, giving scope for some out-of-town trips but you wouldn’t want to go too far as it’s not very quick to charge with a maximum 30kW DC rapid charging rate.
 Standard kit includes a digital instrument cluster, cruise control and rear parking sensors as well.
-The Spring is available to pre-order now, before going on normal sale in June 2024.
-The first UK cars are expected by October.
+The Spring is available to pre-order now and the first right-hand drive UK cars are expected by October.

 To find out more read our full Dacia Spring review